-Right-click any toolbar (on any portion of it except the title bar), and then click Customize on the shortcut menu.
+1. Right-click any toolbar (on any portion of it except the title bar), and then click Customize on the shortcut menu.

 - 2. Select the New button on the Toolbars tab of the Customize dialog. - 3.
 Name the toolbar and click OK to add it to the toolbar list. - 4.
 Select the toolbar from the toolbar list and close the Customize dialog.
-The new toolbar will be added to the System Architect workspace.
+The new toolbar will be added to the Rational System Architect workspace.
 Since there are no tools in it as a default, it will show up as a small box.

-- Right-click the new toolbar (on any portion of it except the title bar), and click Customize on the shortcut menu. - 6.
-Select the Commands tab in the Customize dialog; select a tool from the Commands list, and drag it onto the new toolbar.

-Customizing an Existing Toolbar

-You can customize any of the toolbars, placing command buttons on it that you feel are most convenient for your use, or removing command buttons from it.

-- Right-click any toolbar (on any portion of it except the title bar), and then click Customize on the shortcut menu. - 2.
-Select the Commands tab of the Customize dialog. - Select the category which contains the command you want to add.
-You can browse commands for each category in the Commands list box on the right of the Customize dialog, Commands tab. - 4.
-Select the command button and drag it onto the toolbar that you wish to add it to.

-Resetting a Toolbar to It's Default Settings
+5. Right-click the new toolbar (on any portion of it except the title bar), and click Customize on the shortcut menu.
+6. Select the Commands tab in the Customize dialog; select a tool from the Commands list, and drag it onto the new toolbar.
+Customizing an Existing Toolbar on it tha a customize any of the toolbars, placing command buttons t you feel are most convenient for your use, or removing and buttons from it.
+1. Right-click any toolbar (on any portion of it except the title bar), and then click Customize on the shortcut menu.
+2. Select the Commands tab of the Customize dialog.
+3. Select the category which contains the command you want to add.
+You can browse commands for each category in the Commands list box on the right of the Customize dialog, Commands tab.
+4. Select the command button and drag it onto the toolbar that you wish to add it to.
+Resetting a To reset a toolbar to it's default settings: a toolbar to it's default settings: Toolbar to It's Default Settings 1.
+Right-click any toolbar (on any portion of it except the title bar), and then click Customize on the shortcut menu.
+2. Select the toolbar in the Toolbars list box, located on the Toolbars tab of the Customize dialog.
+3. Click on the Reset button.